ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 - There may be instances where updated data does not appear until your browser is refreshed.
 - The preview version of Microsoft Edge is not supported but has no known issues.
 - Internet Explorer is not supported.

+### Session timeout

+- Upon session time out, you may see “Something went wrong” error.
+Go to [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and log in again.